bdeweygit/grpc-mailman/README.md

 > ls "query"
 ```

 To test this project, simply make some mailboxes, send some mail, get some mail, try out the different commands, you get the idea.
-The mailman comes every two minutes; mail will not be deleivered until then.
+The mailman comes every two minutes; mail will not be delivered until then.